annefried/annefried.github.io/_pages/publications.md

 Elizaveta Sineva, Stefan Grünewald, Annemarie Friedrich, and Jonas Kuhn.
 [Negation-Instance Based Evaluation of Negation Resolution](https://aclanthology.org/2021.conll-1.41/).
 In Proceedings of the Conference for Natural Language Learning (CoNLL 2021).
 November 2021. [[Code](https://github.com/boschresearch/negation_resolution_evaluation_conll2021)]

 Stefan Grünewald, Annemarie Friedrich, and Jonas Kuhn.
-Applying Occam's Razor to Transformer-Based Dependency Parsing: What Works, What Doesn't, and What Is Really Necessary.
+[Applying Occam's Razor to Transformer-Based Dependency Parsing: What Works, What Doesn't, and What Is Really Necessary](https://aclanthology.org/2021.iwpt-1.13/).
 In Proceedings of the 17th International Conference on Parsing Technologies and the IWPT 2021 Shared Task on Parsing into Enhanced Universal Dependencies (IWPT 2021).
-August 2021.
+August 2021. [[Code](https://github.com/boschresearch/steps-parser)]

 Stefan Grünewald, Frederik Tobias Oertel, and Annemarie Friedrich.
-RobertNLP at the IWPT 2021 Shared Task: Simple Enhanced UD Parsing for 17 Languages.
+[RobertNLP at the IWPT 2021 Shared Task: Simple Enhanced UD Parsing for 17 Languages](https://aclanthology.org/2021.iwpt-1.21/).
 In Proceedings of the 17th International Conference on Parsing Technologies and the IWPT 2021 Shared Task on Parsing into Enhanced Universal Dependencies (IWPT 2021).
-August 2021.
+August 2021. [[Code](https://github.com/boschresearch/steps-parser)]

 Annemarie Friedrich and Torsten Zesch.
-A Crash Course on Ethics in Natural Language Processing.
+[A Crash Course on Ethics in Natural Language Processing](https://aclanthology.org/2021.teachingnlp-1.6/).
 In Proceedings of the Fifth Workshop on Teaching NLP.
-June 2021.
-Resources and poster
+June 2021. [[Resources](https://gscl.org/en/resources/ethics-crash-course)]

 Stefan Grünewald, Prisca Piccirilli, and Annemarie Friedrich.
 [Coordinate Constructions in English Enhanced Universal Dependencies: Analysis and Computational Modeling](Coordinate Constructions in English Enhanced Universal Dependencies: Analysis and Computational Modeling).
 April 2021.
 In Proceedings of the 16th Conference of the European Chapter of the Association for Computational Linguistics (EACL). [[Code](https://github.com/boschresearch/coordinate_constructions_english_enhanced_ud_eacl2021)][[Dataset](https://aclanthology.org/attachments/2021.eacl-main.67.Dataset.zip)]

 Subhash Chandra Pujari, Annemarie Friedrich, and Jannik Strötgen.
-A Multi-Task Approach to Neural Multi-Label Hierarchical Patent Classification using Transformers.
+[A Multi-Task Approach to Neural Multi-Label Hierarchical Patent Classification using Transformers](https://link.springer.com/chapter/10.1007/978-3-030-72113-8_34).
 March 2021.
-In Proceedings of the 43rd European Conference on Information Retrieval (ECIR).
-Code, Author's Version, Publisher Version
+In Proceedings of the 43rd European Conference on Information Retrieval (ECIR). [[Code](https://github.com/boschresearch/hierarchical_patent_classification_ecir2021), [Author's Version]()

 2020
 ----